Rasburicase (Fasturtec ®)

 Each person’s reaction to any medication is different.
 Most people have very few side effects, while others may experience more.
 The side effects described here won't affect everyone who is having rasburicase and may be different if you are having more than one drug.

-We have outlined the most common side effects but haven't included those that are rare and therefore unlikely to affect you.
-If you notice any effects that aren't listed here, discuss them with your nurse or doctor.
+We explain the most common side effects of rasburicase here.
+But we don’t include all the rare ones that are unlikely to affect you.
+If you notice any side effects that aren't listed here, discuss them with your nurse or doctor.

-Your nurses and doctors will monitor your temperature during treatment with chemotherapy and rasburicase.
+Your nurse will monitor your temperature during treatment with chemotherapy and rasburicase.
 Signs of a high temperature can include feeling hot and sweaty or feeling cold and shivery.
-It's important to let the nurses or doctors know if you feel you have a high temperature.
+It's important to let the nurse or doctor know if you feel you have a high temperature.

 Back to top